 No eligibility requirements

-No special requirements
+No additional requirements

+Practical interventions employing arts-based activities, including music, theatre, dance and visual arts, are increasingly being employed nationally and internationally to improve mood and well-being, physical activity and cognitive processing for people with dementia.
+Arts-based programs have also been shown to have some capacity to enhance communication of emotions and relationships with carers.
 This subject will explore the evidence-based research on the benefits that can be conferred through the stimulation of sensory perception, reminiscence and subconscious movement using music, theatre and visual arts.
 These will be dealt with in three separate modules.
 Students will develop knowledge of the evidence-based literature for interventions employing music, theatre, dance and visual arts, and each module will also provide an introduction to key elements of successful program design and the range of activities that can be employed.

-- Research assignment (20%)
+- Research Assignment (20%)

 - Essay (40%)